ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 ## Code-Review

-After opening the pull-request, your code will be reviewed and if your pull-request passes the review and build server steps , your changes will be merged to master.
+After opening the pull-request, your code will be reviewed and if your pull-request passes the review and build server steps, your changes will be merged to master.
 Get rejected?
 Don't worry... there are many reasons why the build server could fail.
 Open your created pull-request in github and scroll to the bottom of the site, there should be a list of all checks - by clicking on the _Details_, you get more infomation about the checks.
 However, there are also cases where the websites are down, build server stucks or times-out etc., please get also an overview of the [build server](/doc/BUILDSERVER.md) to avoid frustration and long review times.

 # General